Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Discussion and Conclusions

 {It is important to emphasize that even such extended features, if visible in an image plane, can be localized along the lines of sight near their image-plane edges.
 As we have discussed, we can safely assume that CME ``leading edges'' are localized at a point of tangency between the line of sight and the CME envelope, and the superparticle approximation therefore applies.
 For CME substructure or mesoscale ``blobs'' in the solar wind, one should establish $\frac{w}{2d}$, or, analogously, the near-Sun width for a self-similarly expanding feature, in order to establish how localized a feature is and to what degree the superparticle approximation may be used to characterize its structure overall.
 We note that features that expand at a less than a self-similar rate can actually become more localized as they travel outward, e.g., the compact prominence tracked by \citet{zhuang_2025}.}

-{SIRs are an intermediate case in that they have global scale but form comparatively thin manifolds and hence may be localized along some lines of sight where they are visible.
-Our assumption of a uniform density wedge is not generally appropriate for SIRs. {\citet{dekoning_this_issue}} instead consider features of a given angular width $\Delta$ -- equivalent to our $\frac{w}{2d} \cos^2(\tau_o)$ in the small-width limit and possessing the same definition of compactness under the assumption of uniform density (i.e., $2\Delta << 1$, equivalent to $\frac{w}{d} \cos^2(\tau_o)<< 1$), but find a somewhat more stringent localization requirement when they assume a density profile of $r^{-2}$ within their feature, i.e., $4\Delta << 1$.
+{SIRs are an intermediate case in that they have global scale but form comparatively thin manifolds and hence may be localized along some lines of sight where they are visible, {for example when the lines of sight are tangent to the stream interface}.
+In general, our assumption of a uniform density wedge is not generally appropriate for SIRs. {\citet{dekoning_this_issue}} instead consider features of a given angular width $\Delta$ -- equivalent to our $\frac{w}{2d} \cos^2(\tau_o)$ in the small-width limit and possessing the same definition of compactness under the assumption of uniform density (i.e., $2\Delta << 1$, equivalent to $\frac{w}{d} \cos^2(\tau_o)<< 1$), but find a somewhat more stringent localization requirement when they assume a density profile of $r^{-2}$ within their feature, i.e., $4\Delta << 1$.
 In between, they examine how $PR$ might be combined with knowledge of either feature angular width or feature central angle to establish the missing variable. }

 {There is thus clear benefit in supplementing polarization diagnostics with information about the size and structure of a feature being studied.
 Some promising approaches include geometric analyses of feature dimensions \citep{Moraes_2024ApJ,Lopez_2025}, multiple viewpoints from different spacecraft and/or tomographic reconstructions \citep{morgancook_2020,Dai_2020, jackson_2023,jarolim_25}, and global MHD simulations \citep{sachdeva_2021,lionello_2023,odstrcil_2023,pogorolev_2024,linan_2025,provornikova_this_issue}.}